Financial Aid Programs

 Connecticut residents can determine what type of state aid they may be eligible for by visiting: http://www.ctohe.org/SFA/.
 Other non-Massachusetts residents should check with their local state agencies for their state aid eligibility.

-The Financial Aid Office will adjust your financial aid award due to changes in your eligibility or changes in your enrollment.
+Student Financial Services will adjust your financial aid award due to changes in your eligibility or changes in your enrollment.
 We reserve the right to cancel aid awarded if you should subsequently become ineligible because of financial misrepresentation or other reasons specified by federal regulations.